Skip to content

 pmetal train --model Qwen/Qwen3-0.6B --dataset train.jsonl --quantization nf4

-Weight-Decomposed LoRA — decomposes weight updates into magnitude and direction for better training stability.
+Weight-Decomposed LoRA decomposes weight updates into magnitude and direction for better training stability.
+PMetal still has DoRA adapter support in pmetal-lora and lower-level configuration paths, but the current pmetal train CLI does not expose a --dora flag.

 Simplified DPO without a reference model.